antoniodegou/web-portfolio-mod1/README.md

 ##### Installing all dependencies

 ```
-cd "folder of the project"
+cd "folder of the project."
 npm install
 ```